acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/touchless_button.rst

 Touchless button
 =====================

-This reference application aims to show how the A121 sensor can be implemented as a touchless button.
+This example application aims to show how the A121 sensor can be implemented as a touchless button.

 The application works for two different ranges, one close to the sensor and one further away.
 The intended close range is from the sensor to 0.05 m and the intended far range is from the sensor to approximately 0.24 m, but may register events slightly outside the range.